-Mathematics Studies: General / Further Mathematics, Mathematical Methods, Specialist Mathematics
+Mathematics Studies: General Mathematics, Mathematical Methods, Specialist Mathematics

-Note: The VCE Mathematics Study Designs will change in 2023.
-Unless the implementation of the new Study Designs are staggered (with the Units 1 & 2 changing in 2023 and Units 3 & 4 in 2024), there will be substantial changes to the content of Units 1 & 2 General Mathematics and Specialist Mathematics in 2022.
+Note: The new VCE Mathematics Study Designs have been introduced from 2023.
+All the VCE Mathematics subjects are under the updated study design in 2024 and onwards.
+There have been substantial changes to the content of Units 1 & 2 General Mathematics and Specialist Mathematics.
 There are minor changes to the Mathematical Methods Study Design.
-Neither the new Study Design nor the timeline for its implementation were finalized when this handbook was published.

-General Mathematics Units 1&2 (leading to Further Mathematics)
+General Mathematics Units 1&2 (leading to General Mathematics 3& 4)